cytoflow/cytoflow/docs/dev_manual/guides/new_modules.rst

   .. note:: The resulting :class:`.Experiment` must have a `pandas.RangeIndex` for its
             index -- several modules rely on this!
-If you add or remove events from the `Experiment`, make sure you call `pandas.Index.reset_index` to make the index monotonic again.
+If you add or remove events from the `Experiment`, make sure you call `pandas.DataFrame.reset_index` on `Experiment.data` to make the index monotonic again.

 * :meth:`~.IOperation.estimate` - You may also wish to estimate
   the operation's parameters from a data set.
 Crucially, this